Mechanical Engineering Technology Bachelor of Science Degree

 MCET-450

-In this course students will investigate how mechanical parts fail through static, fatigue, and surface modes.
+In this course, students will investigate how mechanical parts fail through static, fatigue, and surface modes.
 Students will analyze the stresses, apply failure theories, and design mechanical components to last.
-The fatigue characteristics for given metal samples will be investigated through experimentation, analysis, and deduction of experimental results.
-The computer is used extensively in analysis, FEA, and design process.
+Students will learn the importance of ethical decision-making.
+The computer is used extensively in analysis, FEA, and the design process.
 (Prerequisites: Grades of C- or better in (MCET-221 or (MECE-203 and MECE-204)) and (MCET-320 or MECE-205) or equivalent courses.)
 Lecture 3 (Fall, Spring).

 3